 The Master of Divinity (M.Div.)
 Program operates on a Quarter system: Fall, Winter, Spring and optional Summer terms.
-Courses taught in the Fall, Winter and Spring are 11 weeks.
-Courses taught in the Summer are up to six (6) weeks but will still meet for a total of 11 class sessions.
+Courses taught in the Fall, Winter and Spring are 10 weeks.
+Courses taught in the Summer are up to five (5) weeks but will still meet for up to 10 class sessions total.